 Board of Directors

 Becky Johnson, Executive Director – Born and raised on the Central Coast of California, Becky’s first job was to serve as an assistant at the local community center.
 She moved to Southern Oregon and spent 15 years working in education and in the nonprofit sector.
-Becky moved to New Hampshire in 2005, and has worked for the State of New Hampshire at the Department of Revenue, Health & Human Services, and Fish & Game.
-Becky holds a Bachelor’s degree in Communications with a minor in visual arts, has some coursework in culinary arts, is a master gardener, and she holds a Master’s degree in Professional Writing.
-She lives in Hillsboro with her husband and three children.
+Becky moved to New Hampshire in 2005, and worked for the State of New Hampshire for 13 years.
+She is currently a marketing professional for a private company.
+Becky holds a Bachelor’s degree in Communications with a minor in visual arts, has some coursework in culinary arts, is a master gardener, and she holds a Master’s degree in Professional Writing from New England College.
+She lives in Hillsboro with her husband and three children, and menagerie of animals.

-John Bramley, Secretary – John Bramley is a Hillsboro resident and math teacher in district since 1998.
-John has served on many local organizations, including being on the board for the Community Action Team, the Fest and Fair Parade Committee, Hillsboro Reborn and the Hillsboro Community Center.
+John Bramley, Secretary – John Bramley is a Hillsboro resident, and has been a math teacher in the SAU #34 district since 1998.
+John has served in many local organizations, including being on the board for the Community Action Team, the Fest and Fair Parade Committee, Hillsboro Reborn and the Hillsboro Community Center.
 John is well-known throughout the Hillsboro community, and you’ll see him at many community events.

 E. Ann Poole, Chairperson – Ann is principal of a self-named ecological and environmental consulting firm specializing in habitat evaluations, natural area inventories and conservation planning in the northeast.
 She’s also a Justice of the Peace dba / Splendid Ceremonies.
 In that capacity, she’s performed scores of wedding ceremonies and vow renewals everywhere from mountain tops to antique Airstream travel trailers to hot-air balloons.
 When not tramping across the countryside or ‘tying the knot’, she enjoys spending time with her husband and their ‘fur family’.